MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/road-to-the-cloud-posture.md

 The five states have exit criteria to help you determine where your environment resides today.
 Some projects, such as application migration, span all five states.
 Other projects span a single state.

-The content then provides more detailed guidance organized to help with intentional changes to people, process, and technology.
+The content then provides more detailed guidance that's organized to help with intentional changes to people, process, and technology.
 The guidance can help you:

 * Establish an Azure AD footprint.